Menu

 • Basic research

 The scientific work at the Institute of Clinical Chemistry and Clinical Pharmacology focuses particularly on viral immunology, immuno-oncology, exosomes, circulating nucleic acids and therapeutic oligonucleotides.
-The individual working groups can lend their expertise to planning and developing specific immunological questions and their diagnostic readouts.
-Tailored exploratory investigations can be formulated based on the following assays:
+The individual working groups can provide their expertise for planning and developing specific immunological questions and their diagnostic readouts.
+Tailored exploratory investigations can be developed based on the following assays:

 • Cell culture